FrigadeHQ/remote-storage/packages/js-client/README.md

 ### User IDs

 remoteStorage uses user IDs to identify users.
 A user ID is a string that uniquely identifies a user.
-It can be anything you want, but we recommend using a UUID.
+It can be anything you want, but we recommend using a non-iterable UUID to prevent users from guessing other user IDs and accessing their data.

 The User ID is set when you create a new instance of remoteStorage: